nrivard/lmaos/README.md

 #### Executing programs

-The `ex` command executes code starting at the provided address.
+The `ex` command executes code starting at the provided address (word).

 ```
 >ex 0400